Steps You Should Take To Prepare Your Gutters for Winter

 2. A Mold Problem Has Started

 If there’s no barrier protection applied to the siding, you risk moisture and dampness locking onto the material.
 When siding is too damp, it creates breeding grounds for harmful bacteria.
 The bacteria grow a fungus that leaches its way through the sides and into the house.
+Our Alpharetta house painters often catch mold in a client’s siding and recommend replacement.

 How To Know You Have Mold